se-edu/learningresources/contents/javascript/javascript.md

 As demonstrated above, only `myApp` is declared in the global scope, and we can access its methods through the object notation, e.g. `myApp.next()`.
 This is also especially useful to declare private variables that be used among functions. `id` is not accessible outside of scope in this example.

-### Purity is worth persuing
+### Purity is worth pursuing

-There are tons of literature about functional programming.
+There are tonnes of literature about functional programming.
 I will heavily recommend reading the [Mostly adequate guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide).
 It explains functional concepts extremely well.

 The benefit of pure functions is simple, there is no need to keep track of state.
 Given an input, the output is guaranteed to be the same every time.
-This allows us to write extremely simple unit tests, instead of having to maintian the state while testing.
+This allows us to write extremely simple unit tests, instead of having to maintain the state while testing.

 ```js
 var counter = 0;